BAPS Shri Swaminarayan Mandir

 9 Surprising Cultural Attractions in Georgia

-The cultural patchwork of people and attractions in Georgia will surprise you and maybe even make you reconsider what it means to be Southern.
+The historical patchwork of people and attractions in Georgia will surprise you and maybe even make you reconsider what it means to be Southern.

 Southern culture is a phrase that covers quite a lot of ground.
 After all, Georgia is a diverse state, both in topography and people.
 From remote mountains to gleaming cities, all the way to the secluded beaches, there is a lot to discover in Georgia.
 The following cultural patchwork of people and attractions may surprise you and make you rethink what it means to be Southern.